Skip to main content

 • Delete — Click the delete icon and confirm.
 Fires state:deleted triggers if registered.

-State persistence depends on your engine's State module configuration.
+State persistence depends on your engine’s State worker configuration.
 With in_memory storage, state is lost on engine restart.
 With file_based or RedisAdapter, state persists across restarts.
-See State Module for configuration details.
+See State Worker for configuration details.

 Use the search bar to filter items by key name.
 For groups with many items, the browser supports pagination.